-Prepare your request
+Prepare to put forth your request

-Break the ice with the potential donor
+Break the ice

 When soliciting gifts, be firm and positive, but not pushy.
-Pay attention to how the potential donor is responding and step back if you discover he isn’t feeling well or his business has taken a difficult turn.
+Pay attention to how the potential donor is acting or responding and step back if you discover he isn’t feeling well or his business has taken a difficult turn.

 Many people don’t believe in asking for a specific contribution at the first meeting.
 They believe in setting the stage — letting a prospective donor know that a campaign or special program is coming up and that the organization will be seeking her help in the future.

-When the time is right, make a date for a follow-up visit.
+As with any cultivation, the timing of the harvest is critical.
+When the time is right, it’s like recognizing a piece of fruit that’s ready to be picked.
+Make a date for a follow-up visit.
 Plan a setting where the conversation can be congenial but focused.
-Don’t rush, but don’t leave without asking.
+Don’t rush (a common failing), but don’t leave without asking.

-Determine how much to ask for
+What to ask for

 Before asking a potential donor for a contribution at one of your follow-up meetings, find out everything you can about the person’s gifts to similar causes.
-This information helps you to ask for an appropriate amount.
+This information helps you ask for an appropriate amount.